In apartheid South Africa, military service was compulsory for

 work - they were difficult years nonetheless.
 I never had enough

-tiny apartment with two other people did I manage to get by.
+apartment with two other people did I manage to get by.